 - Decreased thyroid function (which can be treated with thyroid hormone)

 - Decreased kidney function

-You should notify your doctor if you experience persistent symptoms from lithium or if you develop diarrhea, vomiting, fever, unsteady walking, fainting, confusion, slurred speech, or rapid heart rate.
+You should notify your doctor if you experience persistent symptoms from lithium or if you develop diarrhea, vomiting, fever, unsteady walking, tremor, fainting, confusion, slurred speech, or rapid heart rate.

 Be sure to tell your doctor about any history of cancer, heart disease, kidney disease, epilepsy, and allergies.
 And make sure your doctor knows about all other drugs you are taking.
 Do not avoid products that contain sodium or are "low sodium," since low dietary intake of sodium can cause the body to retain too much lithium and make lithium blood levels too high.
 While taking lithium, use caution when driving or using machinery and limit alcoholic beverages.